corememltd/interop-eap-tls13/README.md

 Some information about the environment:

  * login details for the container is `root` with no password
- * your local workstation will have the following ports opened
+ * your local workstation will have the following ports exposed:
      * **`1812/{udp,tcp}`:** RADIUS authentication
  * environment makes use of a number of read only bind mounts into the container
      * they are as described: